 The absence of an agreement by the Joint Committee triggered automatic spending reductions (as provided for in the BCA) for all mandatory programs that were not explicitly exempted from FY2013 through FY2021.
 Notably, Social Security payments were exempted from the automatic reductions, and the effect on Medicare spending was limited to 2% of annual payments made to certain Medicare programs.
-Extensions of the mandatory spending reductions were included in BBA 2013 and BBA 2015 and are currently scheduled to remain in place through FY2025.
-A recent OMB sequestration report estimated that such measures would reduce mandatory outlays by \$18.14 billion in FY2018, with \$17.42 billion of that total applied to nondefense programs and \$0.72 billion applied to defense programs.
+Extensions of the mandatory spending reductions were included in BBA 2013, BBA 2015, and BBA 2018 and are currently scheduled to remain in place through FY2027.
+A recent OMB sequestration report estimated that such measures will reduce mandatory outlays by \$18.14 billion in FY2018, with \$17.42 billion of that total applied to nondefense programs and \$0.72 billion applied to defense programs.32